Oklahoma Civil War Naval Battle: Recovering the J.R. Williams

 In 1862, the Union Navy confiscated the J.R.
 Williams under the premise that the steamboat was being used to carry military contraband into the Confederate ports.
 After the Union Navy took possession of the J. R. Williams, the steam-wheeler was sent to Cairo, Illinois for outfitting as a supply boat for the Unions Anaconda operation.

-The was a strategy that the Union’s General-in-Chief Winfield Scott devised.
-The plan called for a blockade of the Southern ports, and proposed an advance down the Mississippi River to cut the Confederate Military in two.
-Anaconda Plan
+The Anaconda Plan was a strategy that the Union’s General-in-Chief Winfield Scott devised.
+The plan called for a blockade of the Southern ports and proposed an advance down the Mississippi River to cut the Confederate Military in two.

 The J.R.
 Williams was used to resupply gunboats during the fierce battles along the Mississippi, including the siege of Vicksburg.
 While the battles were intense, the steamboat emerged unscathed.
 After the fall of Vicksburg, she was sent to Little Rock to shuttle Union troops and supplies up and down the Arkansas River.